Reviews Communities Blog FAQ Services About Contact

 Price today’s rate for DSCR and interest-only periods if available, then add a refinance case with a modest rate drop.
 You should still hit a 1.20 DSCR in the base case.
 If returns depend on a big rate cut, reduce price or pass.

-What financing structure works best for 4- to 12-unit acquisitions now?
+What financing structure works best for 4- to 12-unit multifamily acquisitions in 2026?

 You should compare a fixed DSCR loan for stability against a short bridge-to-perm path if you have heavy value-add.
 Use seller credits for buydowns, keep prepayment penalties flexible, and verify your refinance exit with agency or bank term sheets before closing.